Tongue-tie (ankyloglossia) in babies can affect both breastfeeding and bottle-feeding. Here we explain about tongue-tie symptoms and treatment.

 Tongue-tie can affect both breastfeeding and bottle-feeding.
 For some babies, the effects will be quite mild.
 For others, tongue-tie can make feeding extremely challenging or even impossible.

-If your baby has a tongue-tie and you're breastfeeding, you might notice one or more of the following in your baby:
+If your baby has a tongue-tie and you are breastfeeding, you might experience one or more of the following in your baby:

 - difficulty in latching